Understanding solar warranties in Perth: product, performance, and workmanship

 - Year 1: ≥98% of rated output (covers initial slight degradation)

-What it doesn't cover: The performance warranty is about the panel's ability to convert sunlight to electricity at rated efficiency, not about whether that rated efficiency level will generate your expected dollar savings (those depend on tariffs, self-consumption rates, system design, and electricity prices that the manufacturer can't guarantee).
+The performance warranty covers the panel's ability to convert sunlight to electricity at rated efficiency, not whether that efficiency will generate your expected dollar savings.
+Tariffs, self-consumption rates, system design, and electricity prices are outside what any manufacturer can guarantee.

 - An independently measured power output test (irradiance-corrected at STC conditions)